Testing Process for Minors

 When testing minors, here are the main modifications to the process you should be aware of:

 Minors will be notified for testing by a Doping Control Officer (DCO) or Chaperone in the presence of an adult.
-This adult could be another DCO or a NGB representative, coach, parent, etc. If the Minor declines a representative, the DCO or Chaperone will ensure another adult is present e.g. another Chaperone.
+This adult could be another DCO or a National Governing Body representative, coach, parent, etc. If the Minor declines a representative, the DCO or Chaperone will ensure another adult is present e.g. another Chaperone.
 If an adult is not present, notification will be paused until an adult can be present.

 Minors are encouraged to take a representative with them if they are notified for testing.
 This representative can be the same adult present during the notification or a different person.
 The athlete will be chaperoned by the DCO and an adult to locate the representative.

 At no point will the DCO be left alone with an unaccompanied minor following notification.

 When an athlete is ready to provide a sample, the DCO watching the athlete provide their sample must always have an observer watching them and their conduct.
 This observer can be accompanied by the athlete’s representative.
 Only the DCO or Chaperone is to directly observe the athlete providing their sample.
 Neither Second Observer nor the athlete’s representative should directly observe the passing of the urine, unless requested by the athlete.

 What that means for you

 Any athlete can be tested any time, any place.

 As a minor we need to ensure that you are always safeguarded throughout the testing process.
 To do this there are some modifications put in place, as mentioned above.
 It is important you familiarise yourself with these.
-The main difference is that regardless if you are tested in- or out-of-competition you will always be notified in the presence of another adult.
+The main difference is that regardless of whether you are tested in or out-of-competition you will always be notified in the presence of another adult.

 At any time, you can ask the Doping Control Officer to explain the testing process to you, and you can also ensure that any comments you want to make are included on the Doping Control Form.